ivegamsft/AppMigrationWorkshop/OpenHack/openHack02.md

 ---

-Now that you have the source applications configured, enable it to be cloud DevOps ready.
+Now that you have the source applications configured, create a cloud DevOps ready pipleline with CI/CD.

 ## Create a New App